ibm-cloud-docs/FileStorage/configure-backup-plesk.md

 # Configuring {{site.data.keyword.filestorage_short}} for backup with Plesk
 {: #PleskBackup}

-You can use these instructions to configure {{site.data.keyword.filestorage_full}} for your backups in Plesk.
-The assumption is that root or sudo SSH and full admin level Plesk access are available.
+Configure Plesk to store backups in {{site.data.keyword.filestorage_full}} with root or sudo SSH and full admin-level access.
 {: shortdesc}

 For more information, see [(Plesk for Linux) Storing backups and website files on a remote server by using NFS](https://docs.plesk.com/en-US/obsidian/administrator-guide/backing-up-and-restoration/plesk-for-linux-storing-backups-and-website-files-on-a-remote-server-using-nfs.80016/){: external}.